MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 It is essential to thoroughly understand the nature and rules of international contracts and how they differ from domestic ones to avoid entering into agreements that could be detrimental to your company.

 When it comes to mitigating risks in international contracts, the most important step is the review and negotiation of the contract before signing.
-We highly recommend consulting with an experienced attorney to guide you through this process.
+We strongly recommend consulting with an experienced attorney to guide you through this process.

 Guidance on Measures by Our Firm